northern-information/yggdrasil-docs/collections/_commands/follow.md

 ---
-weight: 2
+weight: 3
 name: Follow
 signatures: ["follow"]
 category: view
+---
-description: Toggle following the tracker on or off.
+Toggle following the tracker on or off.
 Follows the lowest and right-most slot.
----